jshhhhh/MeowRun/basicScripts/readme.md

 - start screen ===(level 1)====>(...)====>(last level)====> end screen

-### Unity Hub
+## Unity Hub
 You can add modules for more supports such as Web GL and Linux build in Unity hub.
 Install Webl GL to publish your game.

 <img src="reference/webgl-module.png" width=273 height=329 alt="unity build setting" />

 ## Beginner-friendly scripting tutorials
-C# script in Unity is considered behavior component.
+C# script in Unity is considered a behavior component.
 For example, you can change object's color with the script.

 ```c#
 public class EaxmpleBehaviour : MonoBehaviour {